 Child Care Coordinator

-Our mission is to provide 24-hour crisis intervention shelter, transitional housing, outreach services, legal services, information, education, and awareness of family violence victims to STOP the Cycle of Abuse.
+Our mission is to provide 24-hour crisis intervention shelter, transitional housing, outreach services, legal services, information, education, and awareness to family violence victims to STOP the Cycle of Abuse.

 This organization is focused on promoting the Health, Safety, Rights to the victims of family violence, and to promote the education of the community by:

-* Providing community awareness of the prevalent incidents of family violence through education and training programs.
+Providing community awareness to the prevalent incidents of family violence through education and training programs.

 Our organization was the initial provider of domestic violence services in San Bernardino County.
 Option House came from a broad-base of services under the Coalition for Prevention of Abuse of Women and Children.